locka99/opcua/docs/README.md

 ## Windows

-The recommended way to build OPC UA is with MSYS2 but you can use Microsoft Visual Studio 201x if you manually install OpenSSL.
+The preferred way to build OPC UA is with MSYS2 but you can use Microsoft Visual Studio 201x if you manually install OpenSSL.

 ### MSYS2